 The OpenIPO® auction, for example, levels the playing field in initial public offerings, allowing individuals and institutional investors to bid online for shares of an IPO.
 All investors end up paying the same price — a price determined by the auction.

-The OpenBook® auction for corporate bonds, is an online system that offers transparent, real-time price discovery.
+An online system that offers transparent, real-time price discovery for corporate bonds.

 WR Hambrecht + Co continues to identify markets where auctions will benefit investors and issuers.
 We provide underwriting and advisory services for technology and emerging growth companies.

 We are passionate about businesses and value the opportunity to talk to entrepreneurs.
 If you are interested in learning more about the proposed framework for A+ IPOs, or any of our auction-based products, we would be happy to share our insights.
 Just get in touch.

 Prior to joining WRH+Co, John spent 11 years at Wells Fargo Securities, serving as President and CEO, and, most recently as Managing Director, Western Region.
 Before joining Wells Fargo Securities, John was Director of Worldwide Sales at Hambrecht & Quist, where he oversaw all aspects of U.S. and International Institutional Sales and Accounts, Executive Financial Services and Venture Services Sales.
 He was also a member of the Operating Committee, Brokerage Committee, and Equity Commitment Committee.
 Prior to joining Hambrecht & Quist, John was an Executive Director at Morgan Stanley where he held leadership positions in Institutional Equities in New York, Tokyo, and London.
 John holds a B.A. from Yale University.
 He was a member of the Yale University Development Board; a Trustee and Chair of Finance at The Hamlin School and The Branson School; and a Trustee of The First Tee Chapter of San Francisco.